 Music and Travel Tourism: Great for Texas

-Music is one of Texas’s top tourist attractions and has a positive impact on the State’s economy.
+Music is one of Texas’s top tourist attractions and has a positive impact on the state’s economy.
+Today, I would like to share with you information about this important type of tourism as well as a number of unique music-based attractions and activities found in our area.
 Even though the state is widely known for its country music, the music industry in Texas is very diverse in it’s genres.
 The unique music industry in Texas is highly successful and rich in it’s history.

 There are over 7,000 Texas music businesses, nearly 700 Texas music events annually, over 800 Texas radio stations and 7,200 Texas recording artists.
-To learn more visit Texas Music Office Talent Search.
 To manage all of this, the Texas Legislature created the Texas Music Office in 1990.
 This entity was created to continuously promote and develop the Texas music industry.
 Visit Texas Music Office.

 The Coastal Bend has several Texas music events and attractions.
-For example, Fiesta de la Flor Music Festival, Texas Jazz Fest, Dia de los Muertos Street Festival, Texas Sandfest, Art Fiesta Weekend, Whooping Crane Festival, Greek Festival and Rodeo Corpus Christi attract thousands of musicians, bands and their fans annually.
+For example, Fiesta de la Flor Music Festival, Texas Jazz Fest, Frontera Festival, Otrafest, ZieganBock Music Festival, Bay Jammin’ Concert & Cinema Series, Greek Festival and Rodeo Corpus Christi attract thousands of musicians, bands and their fans annually.
 Other local attractions include the Selena Museum, the Selena statue on the Corpus Christi Bayfront and the Port Aransas Art Center.
-You can find more information on Corpus Christi attractions at Visit Corpus Christi Texas and Port Aransas attractions at Visit Port Aransas and Mustang Island.
+You can find more information on Corpus Christi attractions at Corpus Christi Texas and Port Aransas attractions at Port Aransas and Mustang Island.